-I created this list last year before Christmas.
-When I went to google to search for inspiration for my own son and the results brought up nothing useful I started curating ideas for other parents.
+I created this list a couple of years ago, before Christmas.
+When I went to google to search for inspiration for my own son and the results brought up nothing useful so I started curating ideas for other parents.

 No matter what the special occasion is, or what your budget is – there will be something on this list for everyone.
 It will be updated occasionally when I discover new products that I think others will love.